-- ⇒ Full-time education, such as school, college or home education. - An apprenticeship. - Part-time education or training if they are employed, self-employed or volunteering full-time (which is defined as 20 hours or more a week).
+- Full-time education, such as school, college or home education. - An apprenticeship. - Part-time education or training if they are employed, self-employed or volunteering full-time (which is defined as 20 hours or more a week).

 We very much hope that students will continue with their education at 16+ in our own Sixth Form College - if we are able to offer the courses that a student would like to study.
-Oaklands offers 28 A Levels and 1 Applied General Level 3 courses, along with resit GCSE Maths and English and the Extended Project Qualification.
+Oaklands offers 20 A Levels and an Applied General Level 3 course in Health and Social Care, as well as the Extended Project Qualification.